Everything I Know About Love (album)

-Everything I Know About Love is the debut studio album by the Icelandic singer-songwriter Laufey, released on 26 August 2022 through AWAL.
-The deluxe version was released on 14 October 2022.
+Everything I Know About Love is the debut studio album by the Icelandic singer-songwriter Laufey, released on 26 August 2022 with 13 songs (12 original songs and one cover) through AWAL.
+The deluxe version that includes three extra songs was released on 14 October 2022.

 Laufey described Everything I Know About Love as a "hopelessly romantic" album of personal growth.
 She said the songs were based on her experiences, but were written as if they were fiction, and that she tries to create magic out of difficult or bleak moments.

 Background and release

 Laufey released the first single, "Valentine", on Valentine's Day, 14 February 2022.
 The second single, "Everything I Know About Love", was released on 21 April, alongside a music video.
 On 1 June, Laufey announced the album's release date and released its third single, "Fragile", whose music video premiered on 17 June.
 She released the fourth single, "Dear Soulmate", on 6 July.
 The fifth single, "Falling Behind", was released on 11 August.

 On 22 September 2022, Laufey released the EP The Reykjavík Sessions, containing live acoustic versions of songs from the album.
 On 22 April 2023, a 12-inch vinyl containing a studio and live performance at Harpa Concert Hall version of "Valentine" was released as part of Record Store Day.